CAPSTONE-2022-2023/Group_22/use_cases/create_account.md

 7. The customer clicks the **activation link** and login to the account.

 ### Alternate Flows
-.
-If customer accounts exists
+ -  If customer accounts exists
-   - The system displays a message indicating that this account is already exists.
+   i.
+The system displays a message indicating that this account is already exists.

 ### Postconditions